 Get a good topical treatment

 Many people use store-bought lotions to treat baby eczema, and while some may be effective to a degree, many products have the problem we mentioned before; chemicals and fragrances that are harmful to sensitive skin!
 So what is the best product for baby eczema treatment?
 An all-natural, gentle, effective balm like our EmBeba Don’t Be Rash balm.
-Finding a balm that is natural, meaning no fragrances, fillers, preservatives, etc. but that also doesn’t contain essential oils is imperative; essential oils can also harm sensitive skin.
+Finding a balm or eczema lotion that is natural, meaning no fragrances, fillers, preservatives, etc. but that also doesn’t contain essential oils is imperative; essential oils can also harm sensitive skin.
 It also helps to find a product that is mold and heavy metals residue tested to ensure no toxins are sneaking onto your baby’s skin!

 Finding the triggers and the right products for your baby’s skin can be time consuming, but is completely worth it!
 Eczema isn’t something that goes away quickly, and in some cases it never goes away fully, but learning how to manage and care for it will give your baby, and your family, a better quality of life.